Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Discussion

-In our previous simulation study,\cite{remiro2020methods} we evaluated MAIC using a robust sandwich variance estimator.
-This underestimated variability and produced narrow interval estimates under small effective sample sizes.
-In this simulation study, the bootstrap procedure provides more conservative variance estimation compared to the sandwich estimator in the more extreme settings.
+The robust sandwich variance estimator for MAIC has underestimated variability and produced narrow interval estimates under small effective sample sizes.\cite{remiro2020methods} This simulation study demonstrates that the bootstrap procedure provides more conservative variance estimation in the more extreme settings.
 This implies that the bootstrap approach should be preferred for statistical inference where there are violations of the overlap assumption and small sample sizes.